PostHog/posthog.com/contents/blog/the-posthog-array-1-40-0.md

 ![retention insight](../images/blog/array/1-40-0-retention.png)

-Another update to our UI!
-Nothing functionally changed here, but once again we cleaned up the UI on the retention insight to keep up with all the styling updates we've had across the board.
+Once again, we've cleaned up the UI on the retention insight to keep up with all the styling updates we've had across the board.
+The end result is more consistent with the rest of our product, with lots of little touches which add visual flair and create an improved experience.

 ### Other improvements & fixes